What is Microteaching?

 7. Instant feedback:

 Feedbacks are the best way to improve.
-Micro teaching enables the teachers to gain instant feedbacks from the supervisors.
+Micro teaching enables the teachers to gain instant feedback from the supervisors.
 Instant feedback gives more potential for rectifying mistakes.

 8. Mastering skills:

 This program helps in mastering types of micro teaching skills and strategies like lecturing, questioning, probing and initiating discussions.
 Further, it helps in improving a separate teaching style.

 Limitations or Disadvantages of Micro Teaching:

 Creativity is the core of any job.
 It flows along with the task.
-However, in process of micro teaching, due to limited period, it becomes difficult to bring out that creativity.
+However, in the process of micro teaching, due to the limited period, it becomes difficult to bring out that creativity.

 2. Training Staff: